My Husband Is a Disappointing Father: 10 Ways to Handle It

 Being a better father and husband starts with realization because sometimes, your husband may not be aware that his actions hurt you and your kids.

-Talk to him and explain to him why you feel like he’s distant or disappointing.
-Of course, this would also involve listening to his explanations and what he could do about it.
+Talk to him and explain why you feel he’s distant or disappointing.
+Of course, this will also involve listening to his explanations and what he can do about it.

 3. Work on his love language